 Eligibility:

 For Summer students only: In general, students from locations where Korea has a visa-waiver agreement can enter the country with the K-ETA (Korea Electronic Travel Authorization).
 You may check your eligibility by visiting the K-ETA website.
 Students from countries excluded from the visa-waiver agreement program must apply for a short-term visa.
-If this applies to you, please contact your SSO for further guidance.
+If this applies to you, please contact your Student Services Officer for further guidance.
 In principle, students from countries excluded from the visa-waiver agreement program should apply for a D-2-8 study visa at the Korean Embassy or Korean Consulate Office in their home country.

 Students with parents who hold Korean citizenship currently, or who held Korean citizenship when they were born cannot apply for a Student Visa even if they are a U.S. citizen.
 If this applies to you, you will need to apply for a Korean passport.